elastic/search-ui/packages/react-search-ui/TUTORIAL.md

 support a `view` prop, which lets you customize the view.
 We're just going to swap in another view component that provides slightly different markup.

-Change the `states` facet filter to use the `SingleValueLinksFacet` view.
+Change the `states` facet filter to use the `SingleLinksFacet` view.

 <a id="question7"></a>
 [Solution](#solution7)